xin-huang/dadi-cli/README.md

 -2008.8420038152385 4.223980226535977   0.7590647581822983  0.2679298140727045  0.7488053157919355  0.01757046441838214 5977.616341188507A
 ```

 Because there is randomness built into dadi-cli for where the starting parameters are for each optimization, it is possible the results could have not converged.
 Some things that can be done when using `InferDM` are increasing the max number of parameter sets each optimization will attempt with the `--maxeval` option.
 Users can also try to use a global optimization before moving onto the local optimization with the `--global-optimization` option.
-25% of the number of optimizations the user passes in will be used for the global and the remaining will be used for the local optimization.
+25% of the number of optimizations the user passes in will be used for the global optimization and the remaining will be used for the local optimization.

-Using `BestFit`, users can adjust the criteria for convergence.
+When using `BestFit`, users can adjust the criteria for convergence.
 By default optimizations are considered convergent if there are two other optimizations with a log-likelihood within 0.01% units of the optimization with the best log-likelihood.
 This criteria can be adjusted using the `--delta-ll` option and passing in the percentage difference in decimal form (so the default is 0.0001, rather than 0.01).
-Generally a higher `--delta-ll` can result in a false positive convergence, but this is dependent on the data being used (especially the sample size can effect the size of the log-likelihood).
+Generally a higher `--delta-ll` can result in a false positive convergence, but this is dependent on the data being used (for example, the sample size can have a big effect on the size of the log-likelihood).
 Optimizations in the bestfit file will be ordered by log-likelihood and should be examined closely for similarity of parameter values in convergent fits.

 Finally, if users have experience with the data they are using, they can use the `--check-convergence` or `--force-convergence` option in `InferDM`.
 The `--check-convergence` option will run `BestFit` after each optimization to check for convergence and stop running optimizations once convergence is reached.
 The `--force-convergence` option will constantly add new optimization runs until convergence is reached.
 When using `--check-convergence` or `--force-convergence` users can pass in a value with `--delta-ll` to change the convergence criteria.
-Users can use the output files from `InferDM` or `BastFit` as a starting position for the starting parameters with the `--bestfit-p0-file` flag and passing in the file you want to use.
+Users can use the output files from `InferDM` or `BestFit` as a starting position for the starting parameters with the `--bestfit-p0-file` flag and passing in the file you want to use.
 The starting parameters will be randomly chosen from the top ten fits.

 Sometimes parameters may be close to the boundaries.
 Users should be cautious and test increasing the boundaries to examine whether these boundaries would affect the results significantly.
 The best fit parameters are shown below mirroring the bestfits file.
 The first column is the log-likelihood, then the corresponding to these parameters, and the last column is the population-scaled mutation rate of the synonymous SNPs.